 Making something ‘better’ means making polluting things cleaner.
 There’s a lot to gain from that.
 In recent years, for example, airplanes and greenhouses have become more energy efficient.
 ‘Better’ is a step on the way to ‘good’.
 Useful, but still in progress.

 By ‘other ways’ I mean a sustainable alternative.
 And there are already many of them.
 The train (using green electricity) instead of the airplane, solar panels instead of grey electricity and legumes instead of meat.
 ‘Other ways’ can lead to a system change.

 Half of the Dutch people have difficulties keeping their weight healthy and our houses are full of stuff.
 Put that next to the two biggest impacts: stuff and eating meat!
 Less consumption makes the most sense.
 And maybe a little less will make us happy.
 The best part is, it’s super easy.
 You can start today!

 Hou je toch meer van lezen in een echt boek dat je kunt vasthouden?
 De paperback is verkrijgbaar in de boekhandel en verschillende webshops, zoals bol.com.

 Digital book (ENG)

 We translated The Hidden Impact into English, the content relates partly to the Dutch situation and partly to the United States; it is a draft version, but it is complete.
-Perfect for digital reading on your tablet, less suitable for an e-reader.
+This PDF is perfect for digital reading on your tablet, but less suitable for an e-reader.